docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/communicating-through-messages.rst

 Intermediate responses
 The final result of processing the message.
 All of these response messages are sent automatically by the target application, and are handled by callbacks defined in the sending message object.
-For details, see "Handling responses from the message target" on page 173.
+For details, see :ref:`handling-responses-from-the-message-target`.

 .. _handling-unsolicited-messages: